 Ikigai refers to a person’s reason to live, their sense of discovered personal meaning that propels them to action and saves them from despair.
 It most directly means “a reason to get up in the morning.”

 Finding one’s ikigai often involves an extended discovery process in which a person searches for this very personal and elusive sense of meaningfulness, relevancy, and value.
-One’s ikigai is not bestowed by God, fate, or outside circumstance.
-It may involve a lifetime of struggle, of contemplation and action.
+One’s ikigai is not bestowed by God, fate, or outside circumstances.
+It may involve a lifetime of struggle, contemplation, and action.

-You may recall that I often recommend getting as many patients as possible to take on “helping roles,” like that of a peer counselor.
+When patients are struggling with that sense of despair I often recommend they take on “helping roles,” like that of a peer counselor.
 Living for the sake of helping others can save many people from facing their next day with a sense of utter purposelessness and isolation.

-Recall that the 12th step of 12 step programs is, “Having had a spiritual awakening as the result of these [previous] steps, we tried to carry this message to other addicts, and to practice these principles in all our affairs.”
-Some people do not like the explicit spiritual or religious nature of 12 step programs as demonstrated in this step for instance.
-To me the heart of this step, however, is “carrying the message to other addicts.”
+Recall that the 12th step of a 12-step program is, “Having had a spiritual awakening as the result of these [previous] steps, we tried to carry this message to other addicts, and to practice these principles in all our affairs.”
+Some people do not like the explicit spiritual or religious nature of 12-step programs, as demonstrated in this step for instance.
+To me, the heart of this step, however, is “carrying the message to other addicts.”
 This often means becoming a sponsor of one or more addicts who are earlier in their recovery process.
 It allows a person to slowly, tentatively at first, discover and build a sense of worth and meaning, to feel that they have a place in the universe, that their existence matters.

 Ikigai may be the foundation of recovery and of a life well lived.